-Founded by two Capitol Hill moms, Boogie Babes brings weekly live music to Union Market (Wednesdays), Eastern Market (Thursdays) and the Atlas Perfoming Arts Center (Fridays), with all shows starting at 10 a.m.
+Founded by two Capitol Hill moms, Boogie Babes brings weekly live music to Eastern Market’s North Hall every Thursday morning.
 Toddlers go nuts for local performers Mr. Skip, Oh Susannah and a host of others.
-The Post has described the scene as “chaotic, noisy and gleeful,” and it comes with a side of hipster cred: Animal Collective’s Brian Weitz, who lives near H Street NE, is a fan of the Eastern Market concerts.
+The Post has described the scene as “chaotic, noisy and gleeful.”

 Imagination Stage is one of the most innovative theater and musical companies in the area.
-Its performances might include giant puppets, cast members venturing into the audience or slapstick chase sequences. (“Sinbad: The Untold Tale” opens April 8.)
-Most of the performances in the main theater are designed for children older than 4 or 5; a separate My First Imagination Stage program offers interactive theater for children younger than 5, and includes activity guides for parents to continue the fun at home.
-For teenagers and older children, look for shows by the high school-age students of the Acting Conservatory or Musical Theatre Conservatory, who train with Imagination Stage’s teachers.
+Its performances might include giant puppets, cast members venturing into the audience or slapstick chase sequences. (“Robin Hood” opens April 14.)
+Most of the performances in the main theater are designed for children aged 5 and older; a separate My First Imagination Stage program offers interactive theater for children younger than 5, and includes activity guides for parents to continue the fun at home.
+For teenagers and older children, look for shows by the high school-age students of the Acting Conservatory, Musical Theatre Conservatory and other ensembles, who train with Imagination Stage’s teachers.
 Most productions include special events with ASL interpretation or performances modified for children on the autism spectrum.

-Jammin’ Java is a cool rock club for adults, but the bands don’t make as much noise as the toddlers and elementary school-aged audiences who pack the place for early-morning shows by the area’s biggest kids entertainers, including the Great Zucchini (Thursdays) and Rocknoceros (most Fridays).
-April 4 brings the popular DJ dance party Baby Loves Disco.
+Jammin’ Java is a cool rock club for adults, but the bands don’t make as much noise as the toddlers and elementary school-aged audiences who pack the place for early-morning shows by the area’s biggest kids entertainers, including Rocknoceros (most Fridays) and the popular Saturday Mornings with the Great Zucchini.
 For a perfect day, pair the concert with an afternoon trip to the nearby Clemyjontri Park (6317 Georgetown Pike, McLean), a two-acre playground with swings, playhouses and carousel that are fully accessible to all children, including those in wheelchairs.

 The Kennedy Center is a multi-use facility for families.
 The free nightly Millennium Stage events feature musicians, dancers and other performers from around the world.
-National Symphony Orchestra Teddy Bear Concerts invite kids ages 3 to 5 to bring their stuffed animals.
-Upcoming Performances for Young Audiences series features tap and modern dance ensembles for age 7 and older.
+Programs such as the Performances for Young Audiences series bring music, theater and opera to children and teens.
 And then there’s the building itself, with its long carpeted hallways filled with flags, the enormous Grand Foyer and the terrace overlooking the Potomac River, which offers plenty of opportunities for kids to run and explore.

 Dining for all ages